be5invis/Iosevka/README.md

 ### Configuring Custom Build

 Configuration of build plans are organized under `[buildPlans.<plan name>]` sections in the `private-build-plans.toml`.
+You can use [the Customizer](https://be5invis.github.io/Iosevka/customizer) to create the build plan, and/or manulally edit them, following the instructions below.

 Inside the plan, top-level properties include:

 * `family`: String, defines the family name of your custom variant.
 * `spacing`: Optional, String, denotes the spacing of the custom variant.
 Valid values include: